 First of all

-hundreds of groups.
-Much of it is obvious but
+Much of this advice is obvious but

 in our experience it is often the obvious which